ranguli/learnopengl/README.md

 # learnopengl

 ## Getting Started
 This whole template is designed to be the _easiest_ way to start writing OpenGL code.
-You can begin in _three four commands!_ Tell me about it.
+You can begin in _three commands!_ Tell me about it.

 __1.)
 Clone:__ ``` git clone --recursive https://github.com/ranguli/learnopengl```